Studium Generale: Cinema in the Digital Age

 When George Lucas released Star Wars: Episode II - Attack of the Clones in 2002 - the first major feature film to be shot entirely digitally, it heralded a revolution within the film world.
 A few years later, in 2009, cinemas worldwide switched en masse from 35mm projectors to digital DCP projection for the screening of James Cameron's Avatar.
 The digital future had become a reality.

-In this series, film expert Hugo Emmerzael takes you through the technological, cultural and philosophical dimensions of digital cinema.
+Film expert Hugo Emmerzael will take you through the technological, cultural and philosophical dimensions of digital cinema in this series.
 A must for film lovers, students and anyone curious about the future of the medium.

 Prices